openspur/yp-spur/doc/Manpage.misc.md

 ### Description

-Ignore any other control command and stop vehicle.
+Ignore any other control command and stop the vehicle.
 Unfreeze to resume normal behavior.

 ### Return value